Group Insurance in Canada: What It Covers, How It Works, and How to Build a Plan

 Manulife

 With over 130 years of experience, Manulife is a trusted name in Canadian insurance.
-They leverage their in-depth data to provide competitive group pricing.
-Manulife’s innovative plans include income protection, critical illness, and health spending accounts.
+Manulife’s innovative plans cover the full spectrum: extended health and dental, life and AD&D, short-term and long-term disability, critical illness, health spending accounts, wellness spending accounts, and employee and family assistance programs.

 How Many Employees Do You Need for Group Insurance?